xdaDaveShaw/xdaDaveShaw.github.io/about.md

 If you want to contact me about a blog post, or in general, you can find me on social media (see the links at the top), or e-mail dave [at] this site.

+Site
+---
+This site is hosted on [Github Pages](https://github.com/xdaDaveShaw/xdaDaveShaw.github.io), you can see my *thanks* and inspiration in the readme.

 Disclaimer
 ---
 The opinions expressed herein are my own personal opinions and do not represent my employer's view in any way.